Reflections from a place between insight and action

 In the industry clusters I work in, I see both the will and the ability.
 The solutions are there.
 But they’re not being connected well enough.
 Too many initiatives collapse under economic logic—where linear still equals cheaper.
 Not because it’s better, but because we haven’t yet priced all costs.

-Sustainability reporting has become an entire industry.
-We now have shared terminology and solid frameworks.
-That’s a good thing.
-But what’s still missing is future competence—the ability to design what we haven’t yet seen, and lead toward goals we haven’t yet experienced.
+Sustainability reporting has become an entire new industry.
+We now have shared terminology and solid frameworks, which is good.
+But what’s still missing is future competence—the ability to design what we haven’t yet seen, and the ability to lead toward goals we haven’t yet experienced.

 We’re good at the why.
 And quite good at the what.
 But the how is still a struggle.